Beckham still weighing options for Miami soccer stadium

-MIAMI (Reuters) - More than a year after David Beckham swooped into Miami, the retired English soccer star has not yet secured a spot for his planned Major League Soccer team, but he and his partners are still searching, a spokesman said on Tuesday.
+MIAMI, Feb 3 (Reuters) - More than a year after David Beckham swooped into Miami, the retired English soccer star has not secured a spot for his planned Major League Soccer team, but he and his partners are still searching, a spokesman said on Tuesday.

 “The Miami Beckham United team is actively looking at four or five sites,” Tadd Schwartz wrote in an emailed statement.